 Rakuten is seen as eBay France’s biggest competitor, and it shares some traits with the global auction site, like allowing you to customize your storefront.

-Selling on multiple marketplaces presents a number of challenges, this is amplified when some of those marketplaces are overseas.
+Selling on multiple online marketplaces presents a number of challenges, this is amplified when some of those marketplaces are overseas.
 Adhering to a marketplace’s joining criteria, like setting up as a business in France, or translating the listings for all the products you want to sell in France, are two common challenges to selling online in France and other countries.

 If you already have multiple selling channels in your home country, you’ll know that supporting your customers from multiple touch points can be time-consuming and messy.
 Add languages you don’t understand into that mix, and you’ve got an arduous task on your hands.

 This is why you need good quality eCommerce helpdesk software to simplify the task for you.
-With eDesk, you can successfully manage customer support from Amazon, eBay, Cdiscount, Fnac, Allegro, Shopify, Prestashop and more – in one simple inbox.
+With eDesk, you can successfully manage customer service from Amazon or eBay, as well as Cdiscount, Fnac, Allegro, Shopify, Prestashop and more – in one simple inbox.